 To back up originals on a Windows computer, do the following:

-To back up originals on a Mac, do the following:
+To back up originals on macOS, do the following:

 If necessary, import any originals (backed up in Step 2) that were not fully synced to the cloud.
 See Add photos.